 Experiences from the COVID-19 pandemic highlight challenges for public health communicators in the rapidly changing environment of public communication, including the influence of social media and the increasing polarisation of public perception and debate.
 This session explores how public health communicators and institutions can best contribute to building public trust and promoting scientific literacy by identifying skills and systems needed to effectively respond to and prepare for infodemics and handling misinformation.

-Chairs: Adam Roth (ECDC), Petronille Bogaert (Sciensano, Belgium), and Mircea Ioan Popa (Carol Davila University of Medicine and Pharmacy, Romania)
+Chairs: John Kinsman (ECDC), Petronille Bogaert (Sciensano, Belgium), and Mircea Ioan Popa (Carol Davila University of Medicine and Pharmacy, Romania)

 Speakers: Mihai Craiu (Mother and Children Hospital Bucharest, Romania), Neville Calleja (Ministry for Health, Malta), Alma Tostmann (Radboud University Medical Centre, Netherlands), Martyna Bildziukiewicz (European External Action Service)

 Plenary E: The COVID-19 pandemic – a surveillance game changer?

 Day 3 - Friday 25 November, 9:00-10:30